 TERM DEFINITION Accountability Responsibility for ensuring that a risk is appropriately managed, including implementation of treatment plans and monitoring the effectiveness of controls.
 Assurance Ensuring the critical responses strategies and processes are being implemented effectively and are delivering the benefits for which they are designed.
-Child abuse Includes- • any act committed against a child involving- • a sexual offence or • an offence under section 49B(2) of the Crimes Act 1958 (grooming) • the infliction, on a child, of- • physical violence or • serious emotional or psychological harm • serious neglect.
-Child safety Encompasses matters related to protecting all children from child abuse, managing the risk of child abuse, providing support for a child at risk of child abuse, and responding to incidents or allegations of child abuse (in relation to the Child Safe Standards).
+Child abuse Includes- any act committed against a child involving- Child safety Encompasses matters related to protecting all children from child abuse, managing the risk of child abuse, providing support for a child at risk of child abuse, and responding to incidents or allegations of child abuse (in relation to the Child Safe Standards).
 Compliance Identifies regulatory and statutory obligations and defines organisation obligations.
-Consequence Outcome of a risk event or situation expressed qualitatively or quantitatively, being a loss, injury, disadvantage or gain impacting value: • An event can lead to a range of consequences.
+Consequence Outcome of a risk event or situation expressed qualitatively or quantitatively, being a loss, injury, disadvantage or gain impacting value: An event can lead to a range of consequences.

-TERM DEFINITION A consequence can be certain or uncertain and can have positive or negative effects on objectives.
+TERM DEFINITION • A consequence can be certain or uncertain and can have positive or negative effects on objectives.
 Consequences can be expressed qualitatively or quantitatively.
 Initial consequences can escalate through knock-on effects.
 Continuous improvement The ongoing process of change for the purpose of improvement to practices and processes.
 Controls The actions, activities or mitigation strategies in place to prevent the risk from materialising.
 Governance Encompasses the system by which an organisation is controlled and operates, and the mechanisms by which it, and its people, are held to account.
 Ethics, risk management, compliance and administration are all elements of governance.
 Incident Incidents are mostly of a smaller magnitude compared to crises.
 They require quick responses.
 A sequence of incidents occurring one after the other, or one incident leading to the next, could turn into a crisis.
 Inherent risk Is an assessed level of untreated risk; that is, the natural level or risk inherent in a process or activity without doing anything to reduce the likelihood or mitigate the severity of a mishap, or the amount of risk before the application of the risk reduction effects of controls.
 Likelihood The chance of probability or a risk materialising.
 Residual risk Is the amount of risk or danger associated with an action or event remaining after natural or inherent risk have been reduced by risk controls.
 Risk Is the possibility that an event will occur which adversely affects the achievement of objectives, whilst noting that an event may also create opportunities.
 Risk appetite The degree of risk that an organisation is prepared to accept in pursuit of its strategic objectives and business plan.
 Risk assessment Determines possible mishaps, their likelihood and consequences, and the tolerances for such events.
 Risk categories Broad categories of risk that DOBCEL uses to identify and group risks.